Aptomi/k8s-app-engine/docs/language.md

 * change-labels - change one or more labels
 * dependency - reject dependency and not allow instantiation

 The most commonly used rule action in Aptomi is to change a label.
-For example, by changing a system-level label called `cluster`, you can control which cluster the code will get deployed to.
-Deploying code without setting the `cluster` label will result in an error, because Aptomi won't have a way of knowing where the code should be deployed.
+For example, by changing a system-level label called `target`, you can control which cluster and namespace the code will get deployed to.
+Deploying code without setting the `target` label will result in an error, because Aptomi won't have a way of knowing where the code should be deployed.

 For example, the following rule will tell Aptomi to always deploy services with the `blog` label to the cluster named `cluster-us-east`:
 ```yaml